trustedanalytics/app-dependency-discoverer/README.md

 cf cups <hostname>-ups -p url
 url> http://<hostname>.<domain>
 ```
+Applications linked must be in the same space.

 This is an app which:

  * inquiry CF for dependencies of application provided in rootGUID,
  * constructs dependency tree,
- * check for cycles
+ * check for cycles,
- * if they exist, application stack cannot be cloned (there is no order it could be spawned)
+ * if they exist, application stack cannot be cloned (there is no order it could be spawned),
- * if dependency tree is direct acyclic graph, application returns a list of components from specified application stack in reversed topological order (in which it can be cloned): guid, name, type, list of dependent components and other pieces of information useful when cloning
+ * if dependency tree is direct acyclic graph, application returns a list of components from specified application stack in reversed topological order (in which they can be cloned): guid, name, type, list of dependent components and other pieces of information useful when cloning

 ### Idea behind